 The subject site is situated within a mostly developed, mixed-use area of Emporia, comprised of residential dwellings, commercial and retail businesses, churches, railroad tracks and undeveloped land.
-The proximity of railroad tracks may have a negative impact on the site's marketability; however, interviews conducted with property managers of Northwood Village Apartments and Reese Village Apartments (Map IDs 3 and 8, respectively), both affordable properties within the market that have a similar proximity to the aforementioned railroad tracks as the site, indicated that demand in the area for housing overrides any concerns tenants have with the proximity of the railroad tracks.
-This is further evidenced by the 100.0% occupancy rates and waitlists maintained at both of the aforementioned properties.
+The proximity of railroad tracks may have a negative impact on the site's marketability; however, an interview conducted with the property the manager of Reese Village Apartments, an affordable rental property within the market that has a similar proximity to the aforementioned railroad tracks as the site. indicated that demand in the area for housing overrides any concerns tenants have with the proximity of the railroad tracks.
+This is further evidenced by the 100.0% occupancy rate and waitlist maintained at the aforementioned property.
 Nonetheless, it is recommended that the developer implements buffering between the site and the railroad tracks to help mitigate the potential impact the proximity of the aforementioned land use may have on marketability.
 Conversely, the proximity of community services within walking distance of the site should have a positive impact on the subject's viability.